python-discord/game-jam-2020/indecisive/README.md

  Typically, this means that the assets are licensed under an OSI-approved or Creative Commons license, or is in the public domain.
  - All projects should start from scratch and all code must be written within the time constrictions of the jam.

+Making a Virtual Environment:
+    - python -m venv venv.
+    - venv/Scripts/pip.exe install arcade websockets.
+    -

+To Play the Game:
+    - There must be a host that run the Play as host section:
+        - The host must open the TCP port 1000 in order for the game to work.
+    - The other two players connect to the game via the Play as a client menu.
+    - In order for the client to connect to the server the ip address must be entered in the black box on the screen.
+    - Then all players must enter a name in the black box of the next screen.
+    - Then the host can start the game by pressing "Start".